Do you wholesale?

 Do you take commissions?

-As we are a new business with lots to do to get up and running, we are not currently accepting commissions at this stage but aim to start taking private commissions in 2021.
-Please feel free to contact us any time for further information and to discuss your ideas and requests.
+As a new business with lots to do to get up and running, we are not currently accepting commissions at this stage but aim to start taking private commissions in 2021.
+Please feel free to touch base any time for further information and to discuss your ideas and requests.

 How long does it take to complete a drawing?

 This, of course, is dependent on the size of the drawing.
-Most drawings, like Ndovu and Kifaru (the Elephant and Rhino portraits) are drawn as A2 originals, taking up to 120 hours to complete.
-Smaller, simpler drawings, such as the Heilan’ Coo, an A3 original, can take around 40-50 hours.
+Most drawings, like Ndovu and Kifaru (the Elephant and Rhino portraits) are drawn as A2 originals, taking up to 130 hours to complete.
+Smaller, simpler drawings, such as Heilan’ Coo, an A3 original, can take around 50 hours.
 This said, most drawings from start to finish, stretch out over several weeks due to a rivalling to-do list which generally breaks the flow of ink.

 Where do you start when embarking on a large scale drawing full of dots?